HouriaNouhKhanjar/e-scheduling/README.md

 - **Header section:** contains a welcome phrase and the teacher name.

-- **classes list section:** Each card displays the class name and modify schedule button that when clicked takes the user to the schedule page.
+- **classes list section:** each card displays the class name and modify schedule button that when clicked takes the user to the schedule page.

 ![classes list section](documentation/images/account-page-responsive.webp)